+The best business intelligence platform provides a simple solution to gain insights from data to communicate to

 Software behemoth, Microsoft, also plays in the business intelligence tool space, and their offering is Power Bi.
 They even have a Microsoft Business Applications Summit that features their Power BI, and not surprisingly other Microsoft business applications.
 Unlike some of their competition that take a totally web-based portal approach, Power BI also offers downloadable software, so you can run your analytics either in the cloud or via a reporting server.

 There is a generous sixty day trial of the software, which promises to “Connect hundreds of data sources,” including Microsoft applications, and other sources such as Facebook, Sybase and Oracle which can then prep data for subsequent data analysis on the fly, allowing reports to be created in just a matter of minutes.

 Pricing begins at the Power BI Desktop tier for a single user, which is fully functional, and free.
-The next tier up is Power BI Pro and supports collaboration between users, and real time data analysis, and after a 60 day trial costs $9.99 per month for each user.
+The next tier up is Power BI Pro and supports collaboration between users, and real time data analysis, and includes a 60 day trial.

 Tableau Desktop endeavors to do more than make charts, but rather to show “live visual analytics.”
 A slick interface with drag and drop buttons allows the user to quickly be able to spot trends in the data.
 There is a lengthy list of supported data sources, including Microsoft Excel, Google Analytics, Box and PDF files.